 - Unauthorized access and redistribution of your Item bank content,

 This is especially effective against phishing attacks where a malicious party may acquire a user’s password by convincing the user they are a legitimate representative of Learnosity or your own company.
-Even with the password, the malicious actor must also acquire and use a valid time-based code from the user’s authenticator before it expires, which is only a few minutes after it is generated.
+Even with the password, the malicious actor must also acquire and use a valid time-based code from the user’s authenticator before it expires, which is significantly more difficult given the code changes every minute.

 How can Two-Factor Authentication be enforced?